tari/rom8x/README.md

 calculator.
 For example, if you have a TI-83+ use `G83PBE1.8xp`, or if you have a TI-84+ Silver Edition use `G84PSE1.8xp` and `G84PSE2.8xp`.

 Run the program you just put on your calculator.
+They are assembly programs, so be sure to use `Asm(`, like `Asm(G83PBE1`.
 It will create a new AppVar in RAM with name corresponding to the program's name.
 For example, the program `G83PBE1` creates AppVar `D83PBE1`.
 Transfer this AppVar back to your computer and place it in the same directory as rom8x.